 Why does cheese smell?

-Stand-out stinky cheeses
+The top 7 stinky cheeses

 Are you starting to see a pattern here?
-Blue cheese rates up there as a highly smelly cheese.
+Blue cheese rates up there as a highly stinky cheese.
 Although the first two cheese types are both blue, we decided to include the whole blue family on this list because they all provide a fearsome funk.

 Munster (aka Muenster), like many on this list, originated in France.
 It’s a soft, white cheese with a delicious creamy texture.
 Although it is tasty, you’ll find Munster is one of the stinkiest on offer.
-There’s good reason that this cheese is nicknamed “Monster” by those familiar with its smell.
+There’s a good reason that this cheese is nicknamed “Monster” by those familiar with its smell.

 Cheeses with less aroma

-Bocconcini is a white, semisoft cheese from the mozzarella family.
-It heralds from Italy and is perfect in salads, pasta or topped on a pizza.
+Bocconcini is a white, semi-soft cheese from the mozzarella family.
+It heralds from Italy and is perfect in salads, pasta, or topped on a pizza.
 There is virtually no aroma from bocconcini.

 Swiss cheese tastes nutty and slightly sweet and is characterized by its holes (eyes).
 You may be surprised to know that Swiss cheese originated in the United States – it is an updated version of Swiss Emmental.
-If you’re not a fan of smelly cheese then Swiss is a good option.
+If you’re not a fan of smelly cheese, then Swiss is a good option.

 Mozzarella is an Italian invention and is renowned for its pliable, stringy texture.
 This is your cheese of choice for making amazing pizza thanks to its ability to stretch once melted.
-No-one wants a rancid smelling pizza – thankfully mozz gives off little or no odor.
+No-one wants a rancid smelling pizza – thankfully, mozz gives off little or no odor.

 Ricotta is a soft, slightly sweet cheese that is creamy and spreadable.
-Although it’s a suitable ingredient in savory dishes, it’s also at home in desserts – either used as an ingredient of as a topping.
+Although it’s a suitable ingredient in savory dishes, it’s also at home in desserts – either used as an ingredient or as a topping.
 Pancakes topped with ricotta and honey are a must-try sweet treat.
 Ricotta has a fresh aroma that won’t offend or dominate the dish.

 The range of odors given off by different cheese types is quite incredible.
 Although some are odorless or very mild, others are borderline offensive.